-If the account does not restore, there may be a conflict with the username or proxy address.
+If the account cannot be restored, it means that there might be a conflict involving either the username or the proxy address.
 With a proxy address conflict, the restoration should remove the conflicting address and assign a new one to the restored user.

 Resolving User Name Conflict

-The other reason is a new user has a similar name to the previous user.
+- The other main reason is that a new user has a similar name to the previous user.
 Therefore the new user’s username is the same as the previous user.
 To fix this issue, you must assign a new username to the restored account.

 To perform the secondary repair, first, log into your Office 365 administrator account.
-Once logged in, navigate to the Admin Center and begin the restoration process as you in the previous steps.
-After setting the password and clicking restore, however, you will see a message indicating there was a problem restoring the account.
+Once logged in, navigate to the Admin Center and begin the restoration process as explained in the previous steps.
+After setting the password and clicking to restore, however, you will see a message indicating that there has been a problem while restoring the account.

 On the message indicating there was one of the accounts, you may do one of the following,